rafaelos134/Cluster-HPC/README.md

 ifconfig
 ```

-It will appear the network interface data, for example `enp0s8`.
+It will appear the network interface data, for example `enp0s8` or `wlp2s0`.
 Example on how to configure the main desktop:

 ```
 USER@main_desktop